- Tables are 6’ x 2’ and 2.5’ high

 Do NOT under any circumstances use artwork that is not your own.
 Do not trace, vectorize, copy, or otherwise alter and/or reproduce artwork that is not your own, whether as a part or the whole of a work.
 This includes official logos, symbols, background art, and any other pre-existing artwork or images that are not yours.

 Sexually explicit or provocative material will not be permitted for sales and display.
 This includes nudity and partially nudity artwork.
 SPJA will determine what may be sold and displayed at its sole discretion.

 Selling items that are mass-produced is prohibited in Artist Alley.
 The Artist Alley is a venue for amateur and young professional artists to promote and sell their original artwork—it is not a cheaper alternative to an Exhibit Hall space, nor is it an easy way to make money off of intellectual property that is not your own.
 Mass production and sale of items by artists in the Artist Alley could damage the integrity and threaten the continued existence of the Artist Alley at Anime Expo.

 Artists found to be (a) producing and selling items in numbers rivaling those of Exhibit Hall vendors, and/or (b) utilizing the Artist Alley in a manner that could potentially damage the integrity and spirit of the Artist Alley, may face immediate expulsion from any SPJA events.

 Proxy selling (i.e. selling the works of a person who is not present and a registered artist in Anime Expo Artist Alley) is strictly prohibited.
 Collaborative works, such as anthologies, would be an exception to this rule.

-Sales of weapons are prohibited in Artist Alley.
+No Real Weapons Are Allowed at an Event.
+Sales of weapons and prop/replica weapons are prohibited in Artist Alley.